 Implementing Your Cohort Membership

-Once you build your cohort membership in WordPress, you can implement it in different ways.
+Once you build your cohort membership, you can implement it in different ways.
 You may find a method you like and stick with it, or you may try other methods depending on your energy and time.

 Some cohort implementation methods to try: